Health Topics

 More About This Health ConditionAutoimmune Addison disease

 Normally, the immune system responds only to proteins made by foreign invaders, not to the body's own proteins.
-In autoimmune Addison disease, however, an immune response is triggered by a normal adrenal gland protein; in about 85 percent of people with autoimmune Addison disease, the protein is 21-hydroxylase.
-21-hydroxylase is found in the adrenal glands where it plays a key role in producing a variety of hormones that regulate many essential functions in the body.
-The prolonged immune attack triggered by 21-hydroxylase damages the adrenal glands (specifically the outer layers of the glands known, collectively, as the adrenal cortex), preventing hormone production.
+In people with autoimmune Addison disease, however, an immune response is triggered by a protein made by the adrenal glands, which are small, hormone-producing glands that are located on top of each kidney.
+In about 85 percent of people with autoimmune Addison disease, the trigger protein is 21-hydroxylase.
+21-hydroxylase plays a key role in producing a variety of hormones that regulate many essential functions in the body.
+The prolonged immune attack triggered by 21-hydroxylase damages the outer layer of the adrenal glands, preventing hormone production.
 A shortage of adrenal hormones (adrenal insufficiency) disrupts several normal functions in the body, leading to the diverse features of autoimmune Addison disease.
-It is not clear how HLA-DRB1*04:04 and other HLA-DRB1 variations are involved in the inappropriate immune response that causes autoimmune Addison disease.
+These include include extreme tiredness (fatigue); nausea; low blood pressure (hypotension); and abnormally dark areas of skin (hyperpigmentation), especially in regions that experience a lot of friction such as the armpits, elbows, and knuckles.

 More About This Health ConditionCrohn's disease